timaaos/Craft.py/README.md

 # Craft.py

 Better version of fogleman's Minecraft on python.
-You can modding, just use craft.py's lib
+You can modding, just use craft.py's lib.
+Tutorial for Craft.py lib on wiki

 ## How to Play